Why Be a Chapter?

 Membership has its privileges!

-- Eligibility for grant programs (Over $500,000 distributed annually, each of the last 3 years)
+- Eligibility for grant programs (Over $1,000,000 distributed annually, over each of the last 2 years)

 - Access to affordable group Commercial General Liability insurance, Directors and Officers EPL insurance

 - Guidance from DSUSA on chapter organization and programming

 - Reduced cost or free training and education opportunities, including Adapt2Achieve conferences, sport trainings and webinars

 - Opportunities for partnership projects with Disabled Sports USA National Headquarters and its chapter network

 - Opportunity to submit articles and announcements about your activities in Disabled Sports USA’s national publication, Challenge magazine (circulation over 20,000) including free subscriptions for your members

 - Opportunity to promote your programs, events and employment opportunities through DSUSA website and social media (20,000 unique website visitors each month)